anybox/anybox.recipe.odoo/doc/old_readme.rst

 dependency eggs of OpenERP.
 You can do this by yourself with your system or Linux distribution.

-Or if you're using a Debian system, we provide a single dependency package you can use to install all dependencies in one shot:
+Or if you're using a Debian based distribution, we provide a single dependency package you can use to install all dependencies in one shot:

 Add the following line in your ``/etc/apt/sources.list``::